Skip to content

 openclaw node install --host your-agent.your-tailnet.ts.net --port 443 --tls

-# On the agent Mac, approve the pairing
+On the gateway machine, approve the new node:

 openclaw nodes pending